Everything You Need to Know About: NE1’s Dog on the Tyne

-Dog lovers and their canine companions won’t want to miss out on our paw-some new event
+Dog lovers and their canine companions won’t want to miss out on our paw-some event

 What is NE1’s Dog on the Tyne?

-Dog on the Tyne is a brand-new addition to NE1’s Summer in the City programme offering a day full of fun for dog parents and their pooches with activities, treats and the chance to meet other owners and their pups.
+Dog on the Tyne is one of the most popular events in NE1’s Summer in the City programme offering a day full of fun for dog parents and their pooches with activities, treats and the chance to meet other owners and their pups.

-We all love dogs here at NE1, and with International Dog Day just around the corner, we thought what better way to celebrate your canine companions than with a paw-some event just for them?
+We all love dogs here at NE1, and with International Dog Day just around the corner, what better way to celebrate your canine companions than with a paw-some event just for them?

 When and where is it taking place?

-Dog on the Tyne is happening on Saturday 24th August from 10am to 2pm at Wesley Square near Urban Garden on Newcastle’s Quayside.
+Dog on the Tyne is happening on Saturday 16th August from 10am to 3pm at Wesley Square near Quayside Garden on Newcastle’s Quayside.
 Some Dog on the Tyne activities take place at the Swirle Pavilion a short distance away, but more on that soon!

 What is happening on the day?